 The best time to see the show is 8:00-am-5:00pm Wednesday– Sunday.
-The Grand Prix is held each Saturday, July 22nd and 29th at 5:00pm (approximately) Mini Prix’s are held each Sunday July 23rd and July 30th at 2:00pm (approximately) See Special Events below for further information.
+The Grand Prix is held each Saturday at 5:00pm (approximately) Mini Prix’s are held each Sunday at 2:00pm (approximately) See Special Events below for further information.

 The event is free for spectators; no parking fee.
 We do have several special events that require tickets.
 See the special events section below for details.

-Special events are open to public though many require tickets.
-Please review the 2017 General Public Event Calendar for all events open to the public.
-VIP and Grand Prix dinner tickets can be purchased by filling out the following form 2017 General Public Ticket Form
+Special events are open to public though some require tickets.
+Please review the 2020 General Public Event Calendar (available in April 2020) for all events open to the public.
+VIP and Grand Prix dinner tickets can be purchased by filling out the following form: (Coming soon)

 Limited shade and seating available at each ring.
-Patrons Table reservation and wristbands are available for VIP seating, shelter and meals.
-See 2017 General Public Ticket Form for your reservation.
-You are more than welcome to bring a picnic blanket, low rise chairs and shading as seats are limited.
+You are more than welcome to bring a picnic blanket, low rise chairs.
 Please do not bring pop-up tents.